raspberrypilearning/catch-the-bus/en/step_2.md

 ## Create your bus scene

-Create your scene and add a bus.
+You will choose a backdrop and add a bus sprite.

 --- task ---